tborychowski/self-hosted-cookbook/apps/cloud/filerun.md

 # FileRun
-Mobile apps are just webdav clients.
+- Mobile apps are just webdav clients.
+- Nice dark theme.
+- Doesn't seem to support heic files out-of-the-box nicely
+- Sharing as "image gallery" doesn't display videos (only their img thumbs)
+- Sharing as "grid" doesn't allow for the nice gallery navigation

 <br>